GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

 </pre>

 The <code>setCORSOrigin</code> call should be used when your application is not hosted in that same domain or port as the server application that collects the logs.
+Note that your server application will need to support CORS for your client application.

 ### Error Handlers